IbtashamAlee/simple-timesheet-app/README.md

+# For testing the app you can do the following steps

+In the main project directory and client-app directory, you can run:

+### 1. `npm install`

+In main directory, you can run the following command to run the project:

+### 1. `npm run start-dev`

+Goto client-app directory and run:

+### 1. `npm run start`
+Runs the app in the development mode.\
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ### Please describe your process for approaching the code challenge.
 What kind of planning did you do?
 Did your plans change as you began coding?

 First of all I thought the problem complexity for both frontend and backend.
 I understood the problem and thought about its hurdles that i could face while doing obviously some were known hurdles.